-→ The Housing Association Migrant Pledge (2017) → Homes for Cathy Commitment No. 5 'To understand the inequalities that result in the over-representation of ethnic minorities among people affected by homelessness and commit to meeting the needs of ethnic minority groups, including migrants.'
-(2016, formerly Commitment 8; updated 2023) → Fairway Scotland - Gateway to a safe destination, support and advice for people with no recourse to public funds (2021) → The Wales Nation of Sanctuary Plan (2019) → Refugee Housing and Support Feasibility Study - Wales (2019) Providing Accommodation for Refused Asylum Seekers Feasibility Study - Wales (2020)
+- → The Strategic Alliance on Migrant Destitution (2014 2018) - The Housing Association Migrant Pledge (2017) - → Homes for Cathy Commitment No. 5 'To understand the inequalities that result in the over-representation of ethnic minorities among people affected by homelessness and commit to meeting the needs of ethnic minority groups, including migrants.'
+(2016, formerly Commitment 8; updated 2023) - Fairway Scotland Gateway to a safe destination, support and advice for people with no recourse to public funds (2021) - → The Wales Nation of Sanctuary Plan (2019) - → Refugee Housing and Support Feasibility Study Wales (2019) - Providing Accommodation for Refused Asylum Seekers Feasibility Study Wales (2020) - → Good Practice Report on Refugee and Asylum Accommodation Wales (2023)